excelsior-oss/excelsior-jet-maven-plugin/README.md

 Note: 64-bit versions of Excelsior JET do not collect `.usg` profiles yet.
       So it is recommended to perform a Test Run on the 32-bit version of Excelsior JET at least once.

-The profiles will be used by the Startup Optimizer, supported since version 0.3.0 of the plugin, and Global Optimizer, which will be supported in the future.
+The profiles will be used by the Startup Optimizer and Global Optimizer supported since version 0.4.0 of the plugin.

 Note: During a Test Run, the application executes in a special profiling mode,
       so disregard its modest start-up time and performance.